Spring into Adventure: Seven Ways to Take Advantage of Longer Days in North Lake Tahoe

 Spring in Tahoe is full of must-experience events, like the Restorative Arts & Yoga Festival.
 Photo courtesy of Granlibakken Tahoe.

-Lastly, the No Barriers Summit, taking place June 13-15 at the Resort at Squaw Creek, is an inspiring and engaging event where participants embark on new and adaptive activities and experiences.
-The weekend-festival will also feature live musical performances, inspirational speakers and storytelling, innovation and more!
+Later, the No Barriers Summit, taking place June 13-15 at the Resort at Squaw Creek, is an inspiring and engaging event where participants embark on new and adaptive activities and experiences.
+The weekend-festival will also feature live musical performances—including one from headliner Magic Giant, inspirational speakers and storytelling, innovation and more!
 Be sure to check out our events page to stay up to date on which events you should add to your calendar.

 Enjoy lakeside views while savoring a delicious meal.
 Photo courtesy of Lisa Bao.